phpMussel/phpMussel/_docs/readme.en.txt

     php on your machine, following any instructions supplied by the php installer.

- 3) Open "phpmussel.php", look for the line beginning with "$vault=", and replace the string between the following quotation marks on that line with the exact true location of the "vault" directory of phpMussel.
-You'll have noticed such a directory in the archive you would've downloaded (unless you feel up to re-coding the whole script, you'll need to maintain the same file and directory structure as it was in the archive/when decompressed).
-    This "vault" directory should be one directory level beyond the directory that the "phpmussel.php" file will exist in.
-Save file, close.

- 4) (Optional; Strongly recommended for advanced users, but not recommended for beginners or for the inexperienced): Open "phpmussel.ini" (located inside "vault") - This file contains all the directives available for phpMussel.
+ 3) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open "phpmussel.ini" (located inside "vault") - This file contains all the directives available for phpMussel.
 Above each option should be a brief comment describing what it does and what it's for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

- 5) (Optional) You can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load php and phpMussel.
+ 4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load php and phpMussel.
 To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the "php.exe" file in the directory of your php installation,